panther99/todo/README.md

 # How to install

 - Download repository by clicking 'Download ZIP' on the right side of this page or clone using Git
-- Create database called 'todo'
+- Create new database and define it's name at *Global functions* part in `app/init.php`
-- Edit informations in /app/init.php for connecting database
+- Edit informations in `app/init.php` for connecting database
-- In phpmyadmin, go to your database, click 'SQL' from top menu and add SQL from /app/todo.sql
+- In phpmyadmin, go to your database, click 'SQL' from top menu and add SQL from `/app/todo.sql`

 # Instructions for init.php